 With the wisdom of past law students donned on you through this book, you can enter your first year equipped with more confidence and knowledge to excel in your first year.

 Law school is hard!
-With many law students suffering with anxiety, depression, and fatigue, it sometimes feels impossible for law students to be happy in law school.
+With many law students suffering from anxiety, depression, and fatigue, it sometimes feels impossible for law students to be happy in law school.

 While you won’t be appearing in front of judges anytime soon, this novel is written by two well-known legal writers who know exactly how to be persuasive.